gallettilance/CS506-Spring2021/00-git/exercises/exercise1.md

 <img src="../images/git_shopping_cart.jpg" width="99%" height="99%" />
 </p>

+(If you forget to `git add  <filename>` as you go, `git add .` adds all files that have been changed.)

 ### Step 10.1: get status of repo

 <kbd> git status </kbd>

 Let's you see what files git is aware of / tracking.
+(See file name under "Untracked files:")

 ### Step 10.2:  add/stage a file